rd-alliance-ddri/research-data-switchboard/README.md

 The project structure are:

 	jars - backup directory for libraries, used in the project.
-Currently contains only opencsv-2.3.jar Library. v1 - V1 Package, to generate grants collapsible demo v2 - V2 Package, generate RDA, Dryad and CERN database
+Currently contains only opencsv-2.3.jar library. v1 - V1 Package, to generate grants collapsible demo v2 - V2 Package, to generate RDA, Dryad and CERN database

 V1 Package
 ===